microsoft/api-guidelines/graph/collection-properties.md

 3. Individual elements can be updated
 4. Several elements within the collection may be added, removed, or updated in a single request

-Further, to remove or update elements in a collection of complex types, the entire collection must be replace with a `PATCH` request.
+Further, to remove or update elements in a collection of complex types, the entire collection must be replaced with a `PATCH` request.
 This has the potential to result in data loss for clients who accidentally don't include all of the current elements of the collection, or encounter a race condition where two clients are attempting to `PATCH` the same collection.
 Due to the increased flexiblity of collections of entity types, and the data loss risks for collections of complex types, collections of entity types should be used.